 This post may contain affiliate links.

-This spinach and feta cheese borek will take you to the streets of Istanbul!
+This spinach and cheese borek will take you to the streets of Istanbul!
 The flaky layers of phyllo dough and delicious spinach filling make for a delicious treat that you can enjoy as a midday snack with a cup of hot tea.
 It’s simple, yet absolutely delicious.

 Table of Contents

-How to Make Spinach Feta Borek
+How to Make Spinach Borek

 First, preheat your oven to 375°F (190°C).

+Finely chop the spinach and place it in a large bowl.
 Next, heat the olive oil in a pan over medium heat.
 Add the onion and sauté until golden and translucent.

 Then, add the sautéed onion to the spinach.
-Stir in the crumbled feta cheese.
+Stir in the crumbled cheese.
 Add salt and pepper to taste and mix well.

 In a separate bowl, mix the eggs with oil and milk until fully combined.

+To assemble, lightly brush the bottom of a 9×13-inch baking pan with olive oil.
 Place 2 sheets of phyllo dough in the pan, brushing each with the sauce.
 Repeat with 2 more sheets, then add 2 additional sheets.

+Spread half of the spinach mixture uniformly over the phyllo layers.
 Continue with 6 more sheets of phyllo dough, brushing each pair with the sauce.
 Spread the remaining spinach mixture on top.

 Finally, top with the remaining phyllo sheets, brushing each pair with the sauce.
 Slice the borek into 6-8 pieces and top with sesame seeds and nigella seeds.